jgmenu/jgmenu/docs/manual/jgmenu.1.md

 `csv_i18n` = __string__ (no default)

-:   If set, the ob module will look for a translation file in the
+:   Look for a translation file in the specified file or directory.
-    specified file or directory.
-See `jgmenu_run i18n --help` and `jgmenu-ob(1)` for further details.
+    See `jgmenu-i18n(1) for further details.
+Supported by apps and ob.

+`csv_one_cat_per_app` = __boolean__ (default 0)

+:   Map each application to one category only.
+This means that an
+    application can only appear in one directory.
+Supported by apps.

 # Inter-Process Communication (IPC) {#ipc}